Evan-Luo-jpg/SVD_CannyEdges/README.md

 ```bash
 --num_processes=2
 ```
 Also, you will need a minimum of 24 GB of VRAM to train and run inference on the models, even with the weights loaded, so this will likely not work locally.
-More args be found in the training script where
+More args be found in the training script as well.

 ## Acknowledgement